 |4.
 Loading the subs, video and audio in Aegisub|

 Before we start timing, we have to load everything into Aegisub.
 You can download Aegisub here.
-Make sure you’re using 2.1.9 or later.
+Make sure you’re using the latest version.

 Step 1: Get ready